zyteo/BaoBae/readme.md

 - 14 Nov: Exploring more of firebase.
 Set up the database for storing the items.
 Moved all relevant code from jsx to firebase backend to ensure division between frontend/backend.
 - 15 Nov: Exploring firebase commands.
 Refined authentication code.
 Added some data and test update of item in collection.
-Tested out retrieval of all data from collection.
+Tested out retrieval of all data from collection + specific item from collection.
+Edited the browsing and item screens accordingly.

 ```

+MVP in progress...

+- [x] Opening
+- [x] Login
+- [x] Signup
+- [ ] Browse
+- [ ] Search
+- [ ] Item
+- [ ] Cart
+- [ ] Account

 ---

 ## References

 Had to do some research to better understand the topic and here are some websites I visited:

 React Native Docs https://reactnative.dev/
 Video on React Native https://www.youtube.com/watch?v=0-S5a0eXPoc&ab_channel=ProgrammingwithMosh